rl-institut/super-repo/docs/development/documentation/index.md

 A commit on the `production` branch triggers the workflow.

 !!! warning "Using mike with GitHub Actions"
-    This feature is not compatible with the versioning of the documentation with `mike`.
+    This feature is not compatible with the versioning of the documentation with `mike`.<br>
     The action overrides all manually deployed versions!

 🐙 To disable an existing `GitHub Action`, follow these instructions:<br>